 Reference: https://blog.browserscan.net/docs/mac-addresss-vs-ip-address

 The principle of Do Not Track is based on a special flag in the HTTP request headers.
 It sends a request to websites and advertisers indicating that the user does not want to be tracked.
-Here are some key technologies of Do Not Track:

 As you may have noticed, Do Not Track only provides an option for users to express whether they want to be tracked or not.
 Whether websites and advertisers will comply with the user's request depends entirely on their own policies and ethical standards.